vaneyepes/the_berliner_search_public/README.md

   class APP boundary;

   linkStyle default stroke:#7C3AED,stroke-width:1.5px;
-Editors interact with a Web Dashboard that connects to a FastAPI backend.

-The backend serves content from two stores:

-Processed JSON store (summaries)

-Vector store (FAISS) for semantic search.

-A background worker extracts and summarizes new PDFs.

-The user → API → data → UI loop makes the system interactive, while the worker → store pipeline keeps data fresh.
 ```

+- Editors interact with a Web Dashboard, which talks to a FastAPI backend.
+- The backend serves content from two stores:

+1. A Processed JSON store (for summaries)

+2. A Vector store (for semantic search).

+- Meanwhile, a background worker reads new PDFs from the archive, processes them (extract, clean, chunk, summarize), and writes the results back to those stores — logging everything along the way.

+- The user → API → data → UI loop makes the system interactive;
+- the worker → stores pipeline keeps data updated.

 # 👩‍💻 Author